Skip to content

 Ecigarettes and vapes

-We are currently trialling ecigarette and vape recycling at several points across County Durham.
+We have over 70 vape recycling points across Durham.
 You can recycle undamaged ecigarettes and vaping devices at one of the following Waste electrical and electronic equipment (weee) recycling points - simply place your ecigarettes or vapes in the tube provided.

 All of our household waste recycling centres also accept vapes.